mozjay0619/pyflow-viz/README.rst

 	a1_result, a3_result = G.run(a1, a3)  # will run all the operation nodes, and return the result data values of a1, a3

-But what if you don't want to run every method in the DAG but just a few?
+But what if you don't want to run every method in the DAG?
 There is ``run_only`` method for that, which we will learn shortly.

 A couple notes: